CiemnyWilk/GIMM-290-Local-Multiplayer-Assignemnt/README.md

 Assignment 2 Changes:

-As I have already added a scoring system with UI I instead added a main menu that has the ability to exit game and select a level.
+As I have already added a scoring system with UI I instead added a main menu that can exit the game and select a level.